Brindha77/EX-8-Simulating-deadlock-scenario/EX8.md

 # EX 8: Simulating deadlock scenario

-## Date:
+## Date: 22.9.23

 ## AIM:
 To simulate a scenario of deadlock in concurrent execution of transactions.

 ## PROCEDURE:

-1. Create a accounts table with the schema Accounts (account_id INT PRIMARY KEY,balance DECIMAL(10, 2))
+Step 1: Create a accounts table with the schema Accounts (account_id INT PRIMARY KEY,balance DECIMAL(10, 2))

-2. Insert the values in the accounts table
+Step 2: Insert the values in the accounts table

-3. Cteate a transaction T1 and T2
+Step 3: Cteate a transaction T1 and T2

-4. T1 updates the balance by debiting 200
+Step 4: T1 updates the balance by debiting 200

-5. Simulate a delay and make T2 inteferes T1
+Step 5: Simulate a delay and make T2 inteferes T1

-6. T2 updates balance by debiting 150
+Step 6: T2 updates balance by debiting 150

-7. Simulate a delay and make T1 inteferes T2
+Step 7: Simulate a delay and make T1 inteferes T2

 ## QUERY
 ```sql
 -- Creating Accounts table